Sound DesignThe study

 Like all graduation paths, Sound Design offers a mix of music, sound and technology.
 The focus of this particular direction is: how do you use technology for creating meaningful sound?
 Examples are sound that pull you into a VR world, or that enhances the theme of a theatre piece.
 But you could also be creating your own dance track.

-Our course teaches you to adopt a broad view: how do people experience sound and how do you use technology to play with these experiences?
+Our study programme teaches you to adopt a broad view: how do people experience sound and how do you use technology to play with these experiences?
 You learn how you can apply sound to add an extra dimension to other media, such as a movie or game.
 Or how your self-made sounds can add a unique style to your music tracks, by exploring the boundaries between music and sound.

 You learn all this by trying out and experimenting in projects.
 And while you are actively creating, you also get to learn the theory and develop your own style.
 We constantly challenge you to broaden your perspective.
 We do not only teach you ‘which button does what’, but also about the advantages and limitations of the various DAWs and how people perceive sound.
 We also let you work with various musical genres and cultures, allowing you to make more informed choices.

-Central to this course are: what story do you want to tell, which means should you apply for that and in which style?
+Central to this programme are the questions: what story do you want to tell, which means should you apply for that and in which style?
 In doing so, you automatically learn which tools you need for that.
 Naturally, you don’t have to understand all the technology inside-out at the start of your studies.
 More important is that you are willing to try out new things and dare to challenge your own conceptions about sound.
 Whether you end up creating dance tracks, soundtracks for arthouse films or design your very own sound library, doesn't really matter to us.
 What we do care about, is that you develop a broad enough perspective to make your own well-informed decisions and are able to build a lasting and diverse career.

 This programme is in Dutch only!